netgen/ibexa-site-api/docs/reference/configuration.rst

 .. note::

-    To use Site API view configuration automatically on pages rendered from eZ Platform URL aliases, you need to enable it manually per siteaccess.
+    To use Site API view configuration automatically on pages rendered from Ibexa URL aliases, you need to enable it manually per siteaccess.

 Site API Content views